astronomer/docs/astro/kubernetespodoperator.md

 ### Mount a temporary directory (_AWS only_)

-Astronomer provisions `m5d` workers with NVMe SSD volumes.
+Astronomer provisions `m5d` and `m6id` workers with NVMe SSD volumes that contain 20GB of storage.
 These volumes can be used by tasks for storage which persists as long as the task is running.
 To run a task run the KubernetesPodOperator that utilizes temporary storage:

 1. Create a [worker queue](configure-worker-queues.md) with `m5d` workers.
 See [Modify a cluster](modify-cluster.md) for instructions on adding `m5d` workers to your cluster.
 2. Mount and [emptyDir volume](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir-configuration-example) to the KubernetesPodOperator like in the following example: